The coronavirus pandemic has led to many employers considering furloughing their employees. But what does this mean and what do employers have to do?

 Employees can be furloughed if they were placed on unpaid leave after 28 February 2020.
 If they were placed on unpaid leave before that date, then they will be unable to be furloughed.

 👉 Can an employee receiving Statutory Sick Pay (SSP) be furloughed?

 Employees who are on sick leave or are self-isolating in line with public health guidance are eligible to receive SSP, providing they meet the right criteria.
 However, they can be furloughed if they would have been ordinarily furloughed when their sickness absence ended.
 They must not receive sick pay while furloughed.

 👉 Can an employee who is "shielding" in line with public health guidelines be furloughed?

 Employees who are unable to work because they are respecting public health guidelines can be furloughed.

 👉 Can employees with "caring responsibilities" be furloughed?

 Employees who are unable to work due to caring responsibilities as a result of coronavirus can be furloughed.

-👉 Those who are on fixed-term contracts, can they be furloughed?
+👉 Can employees on fixed-term contracts be furloughed?

 👉 How much notice does an employee need prior to being furloughed?